-CAT Results 2018 to be out today at 1 pm: Steps to check scores at iimcat.ac.in
+CAT 2018 results announced: Steps to check scores at iimcat.ac.in

-New Delhi, Jan 5: CAT 2018 Result will be out today.
-The Indian Institute of Management Calcutta (IIM Calcutta) will release the Common Admission Test (CAT) 2018 result on Saturday afternoon at 1 on its official website - iimcat.ac.in.
+New Delhi, Jan 5: CAT 2018 Result has been announced on its official website - iimcat.ac.in.
+A ticker running on the website says, "CAT 2018 Score Cardand available for download."

 Candidates who have appeared in the examination can check their CAT 2018 result by visiting the official website of CAT 2018.
 Each IIM will send interview letters to the shortlisted candidates directly.